MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/first_steps/overview.rst

 The bare-minimum to use this pipeline involves calling four functions which have sensible default values for LBM recordings.

-The only _required_ input to the pipeline functions are a path where your data lives.
+The only *required* inputs to the pipeline are a path where your raw/previously processed data lives.

 This common interface is described here with the goal of avoiding redundancy through the rest of the documentation.

-0.2.1 Core Parameters
+0.2.1.
+Core Parameters
 ==========================

 For the :ref:`Core <core_api>` functions in this pipeline, the initial parameters are always the same.